Skip to main content

 Biography

-Rhonda Minton has served as director of strategic communications for advancement since June 2019 and brings nearly 30 years of award-winning experience in higher education alumni relations, communications and advancement to the Office of Advancement.
+Rhonda Minton has served as director of strategic communications for advancement since June 2019 and brings 30 years of award-winning experience in higher education alumni relations, communications and advancement to the Office of Advancement.

 Minton joined the Lipscomb University staff in July 2010 as associate director of annual giving/direct response.